vankessel/vankessel.github.io/_drafts/the-surface-of-statistics.md

 It almost sort of makes sense.
 To a "future dual self" going backward into the past, everything should be at least 100% since the past embodies certainty while the future embodies uncertainty.

-Extremely large probabilities approaching $$\infty$$% would be dual to probabilities close to 0%.
+Extremely large probabilities approaching $\infty$% would be dual to probabilities close to 0%.
 These are just as "surprising" as the small probabilities.
 This can be understood as the fact there were very few possible pasts that could have led to this future.

 Would this imply the [many-worlds interpretation](https://en.wikipedia.org/wiki/Many-worlds_interpretation) in both directions of time?
 Many pasts and many futures?